VisuMap/OpenVisuMap/TsneDx/Readme.md

   Result will be stored in the file SP500_map.csv

 ### Requirements:
-  Windows 10; DirectX 11 or later; GPU NVIDIA or AMD.
+  Windows 10/64bit; DirectX 11 or higher; GPU NVIDIA or AMD.

+### Limitations:
+  The program only supports the Euclidean distance.
+All numerical calculations are done with float32 precision.

 ### Installation:
   Download and unzip TsneDx.zip; Then add the directory to the PATH environment variable.